 - Hong Kong – Hong Kong effortlessly blends East and West, thanks in part to it being under British control for 99 years.
 This bustling metropolis combines high rise buildings with traditional street markets and religious temples.
 It also boasts a large expat population, good shopping, fantastic nightlife, and delicious food.
 It’s one of my favorite cities in the world.

 - Shanghai – Another one of China’s largest, busiest, and most visited cities is Shanghai.
 This is a bustling, high-tech city that serves as the center of modern business infrastructure.
 To get a sense of historical China, head to the Old City, especially YuYuan Gardens.
 This is a bustling city that changes daily.

 - Xi’An – Also known as Changan, Xian is the largest city in the northwest of the country and is one of the ancient capitals of China.
 You won’t want to miss the Terracotta Army, the City Wall, and the amazing architecture of the Muslim quarters.

 - Gorge on food – China is a food lover’s paradise.
 Eating here will certainly put your take-away back home into perspective.
 In such a huge country, it’s no surprise that different areas have different culinary delights.
-It’s entirely possible to enjoy the four styles Chinese cooking (Cantonese, Beijing, Shanghai and Szechuan) on your trip.
+It’s entirely possible to enjoy the four styles of Chinese cooking (Cantonese, Beijing, Shanghai and Szechuan) while on your trip.